carlosj-rr/nutria_old/README.md

 # nutria
-An Artificial Life Simulator for Evo-Devo studies
+An Artificial Life Simulator for Evo-Devo Studies.
+Python 3

 # General Description
 nutria is a prototype simulator of biological life.
 It simultaneously simulates development, gene regulation, and genomic encoding on each organism, and these elements are allowed to evolve through a classical genetic algorithm.